at-it/Photo_manager_site_Django/README.md

 - Implementation of the dominant color solution
 - Performance improvement of loading images from website to database (asynchronous adding of the width/height once database is loaded?)
-- Organize 'views.py' a little bit better to refactor methods
 - Improve read.html django template
 - Get the dominant color in hex
 - Reset ID field?